The Duality of the Kutch and its Magnificent Crafts

 do you find your inspiration and what was it for this collection?

 I wanted to have a theme or a concept, that would drive each collection.
 The first was the Taj Mahal, so we used motifs that were inspired by the rich crafts of the Taj, like its inlay patterns and its architecture.
 We made use of embroidery techniques that came through the Mughals at the time.
 For the Taj, we designed two collections, Spring Summer 17 and Autumn Winter 17.
-For Kutch, we’ll do the same.
+For Kutch, we did the same.
 Kutch is an amazing area in India.
 Honestly, it’s just mind-boggling.
 There are all of these different tribes that settled there and each of them has different kinds of artisanal techniques that they practice.
 I chose it as my theme for this reason.
 It’s just so extremely rich in craft – it gives you a lot to play with.

 As well as the very different influences that inspired them, are there any other meaningful differences between the Taj and the Kutch collections?